Office of the President

 In his private practice, Acebo has counseled and represented governmental entities, higher education institutions and public school districts, and closely-held corporations.
 His practice focused primarily on employment and labor, education law, and government/public entity law.

-In addition to his professional accomplishments, Acebo lives the NJCU mission every day, as a first-generation college student, who has a similar life story as many of our current students.
+In addition to his professional accomplishments, Acebo lives the NJCU mission every day, as a first-generation college student, who has a life story mirrored in many of the institution’s students and alumni.
 His family story began nearly 60 years ago when his father fled Cuba for freedom, and his path to NJCU was recently depicted in a feature in Hispanic Executive and in an NJ.com Op-Ed entitled “A father’s story and a son’s promise.”

 Acebo holds a B.A. from Brown University and a Juris Doctor from Rutgers Law School.
-He is a proud product of Union City public schools in Hudson County.
-He resides in North Jersey with his wife — an NJCU alumnae — and three children.
+A North Jersey resident, he is a proud product of Union City public schools in Hudson County.
+He’s the proud father to three young children and husband to an extraordinarily dedicated educator — an NJCU alumnae — who proudly celebrate and champion their community and their roots together.

 Office Staff